 Personal Information We Collect

 The personal information we collect depends on how you interact with us, and the choices you make.

 We collect information about you from different sources and in various ways when you use our Website, including information you provide directly, information collected automatically, third-party data sources, and information we infer or generate from other information.

 Information you provide directly.
 We collect personal data you provide to us.
-For example:

 - Contact information.
 We collect name, username or alias, email address, job title, company, postal address, and phone number.

 - Content and files.
 If you send us email messages or other communications, we will collect and retain those communications.

 Information we collect automatically.
 When you use our Website, we collect some information automatically.
 For example: